 Write a pseudorandom number generator

 Random numbers are used very often in various branches of scientific computing.
 For instance, the Monte Carlo method aims to find the lowest energy configuration of a system by means of taking steps along random directions and testing whether each step causes an energy drop.
 Achieving truly random numbers, however, is a challenging task.
 For this reason, most computer languages provide functions that generate pseudorandom numbers, which are a sequence of numbers that simulate a true random sequence but are generated deterministically following a well-defined algorithm.
 There are several random number generator algorithms but one of the simplest ones is the middle-square method.
 Write a Python code, which generates a sequence of random numbers, each of 4 digits.
 Here are the steps to follow :

-- Start with a long integer, N. Take this to be the current time in milliseconds.
-(Hint : You can use the
+Start with a long integer, N. Take this to be the current time in milliseconds.
+(Hint : You can use the time module.)

 C-COM-AntiAlias (3 points)